dtutila/midnight-dega/dao-contract/README.md

 ### Environment Configuration

-Before running the integration tests, you need to set up environment variables in a `.env` file in the `marketplace-registry-cli` directory:
+Before running the integration tests, you need to set up environment variables in a `.env` file in the `cli` directory:

 ```sh
 FUND_WALLET_SEED=your_fund_wallet_seed